About Contact

 Patios & pool decks4 inStandard residential pour

-Garage floors (cars)4–5 in4 in minimum; 5 in if heavy vehicles
+Garage floors (cars)4-5 in4 in minimum; 5 in for heavier vehicles

 Driveways5-6 in6 in at the apron where it meets the street

-Workshops / RV pads6 inHeavier point loads require thicker slabs
+Workshops / RV pads6 inHeavier point loads need more thickness

-Commercial / heavy equip.6–8 inEngineer-specified; often with rebar or fiber mesh
+Commercial / heavy equip.6-8 inEngineer-specified, usually with rebar

-The calculator converts all metric inputs into imperial for the core calculation, then converts results back when metric mode is selected.
+Metric inputs are converted to imperial for the core calculation, then results convert back when metric mode is on.

 Related Calculators